auberginekenobi/protocols/1_Basic_python/README.md

 There are 2 accepted ways to resolve this issue.
 One is not to perform 20,000 tests.
 If we know beforehand that we're only interested in 1 gene, then it's acceptable to design your experiment to examine the one gene (probably not using RNA-seq) so as not to test the other 19,999[^5].

 The other way is to adjust the $p<0.05$ (usually reported as "adjusted *p*" or *q*-value) threshold to limit the number of expected false positive results.
-For example, in our RNA-seq experiment above, we could set a stricter $p=0.05/20,000=2.5e-6$ threshold, so that the cumulative chance of a false positive across *any* of our 20,000 hypotheses is 5%.
+For example, in our RNA-seq experiment above, we could set a stricter $p=\frac{0.05}{20,000}=2.5 \times 10^{-6}$ threshold, so that the cumulative chance of a false positive across *any* of our 20,000 hypotheses is 5%.
 This is known as *Bonferroni correction*.
 Another is to set a *q*-value such that no more than *q* of results are expected to be false positives; ie., a threshold of $q<0.1$ indicates that 10% of results would be expected to be false positive.
 The mathematics of how to do this are beyond scope, but the standard method is *Benjamini-Hochberg FDR correction*.
 BH correction is standard for differential analysis of RNA-seq and will be used when we test multiple hypotheses in Tutorial 1.3.

 [^1]: A good rule of thumb in software is never to reinvent a solution that already exists[^2].
 Using someone else's software is usually easier than writing your own, and it makes your analysis more reproducible.
 See also [https://xkcd.com/927/].
 [^2]: (unless the extant solution is incorrect, not properly maintained, costs money, or implementing a new solution is a graduation requirement)